smellsworth/ellsworthy/README.md

 This blog is hosted on Vercel.
 All files in folder `api` are deployed as serverless function (expect if filename start with `_`).

 In Vercel settings, the framework preset should be set to `Sapper` which automatically set build command and output directory options.
+The build command is overwrite with `yarn vercel-ci` to run type check, svelte check and unit test before building the app.

 ### Git integration